 Her full name.
 I served as a long-term substitute teacher for first grade a few years ago, and I can’t tell you the number of stories I heard about kids who started kindergarten who didn’t know their birth names.
 Many of them were used to being called a nickname.
-Calling your child Lovebug may be cute around the house, but it’s not so cute when he goes to school and is staring at the teacher like she has two heads when she calls him by his real name.
-Make sure they know their first and last name, and if you really want to step it up a notch, they should know how to spell them both too.
+Calling your child Lovebug may be cute around the house, but it’s not so cute when he goes to school and is staring at the teacher like she has your child knows his first and last name, and if you really want to step it up a notch, they should know how to spell them both too.

 How to tie his shoes.
 My daughter has been tying her shoes since she was three or four.
 Was it easier and faster for me to do it for her?
 Yes.
 Seeing those lopsided loops messed with my sensibilities, but seeing the sense of accomplishment on her face when she did it herself was worth every second of me biting my tongue.
 Plus, look at it from the teacher’s perspective.
 If you have a classroom of 20 kids and none of them know how to tie their shoes, the teacher will spend most of the day doing it for them.
 I have taught countless kids how to tie their shoes.
 I found it helpful to sit them in my lap so I see the shoe from their perspective.
 I then put the child’s hands on the laces and go through the motions with them until they get the feel of it, then I let them try by themselves.
 If you’re not sure how to teach your child, there are plenty of YouTube videos available.